parduino/CESG599_NHERI.documentation/source/case_8.rst

 #. **Creation of Building Inventory**

-    Existing building inventories in this region of Puerto Rico are very limited.
-In our study area, zero existing buildings were found in the National Structure Inventory (NSI).
-This missing data can be generated using the AI-enabled tool called `BRAILS++ <https://simcenter.designsafe-ci.org/products/backend-components/brails/>`_  (*Building Recognition using Artificial Intelligence at Large Scale*) from NHERI SimCenter.
-BRAILS++ uses machine learning models trained on satellite imagery to determine building footprint geometry and locations.
-Then it uses neural networks trained on Google Street View data to estimate features of the buildings in the inventory (e.g. number of stories, roof shape, construction material, etc.).
-BRAILS++ is available to be run using Python and for the purposes of this project a Jupyter Notebook was developed that:
+    Existing building inventories for this region of Puerto Rico are sparse.
+In our study area, no buildings were found in the National Structure Inventory (NSI).
+To address this data gap, we used `BRAILS++ <https://simcenter.designsafe-ci.org/products/backend-components/brails/>`_ (Building Recognition using Artificial Intelligence at Large Scale), an AI-enabled tool developed and maintained by the NHERI SimCenter.
+BRAILS++ employs machine learning models trained on satellite imagery to identify building footprint geometries and locations.
+It then applies neural networks trained on Google Street View images to estimate building attributes such as number of stories, roof shape, and construction material.BRAILS++ can be run through Python, and for this project, a Jupyter Notebook was developed to:

-        * Defines the boundaries of our study area,
+        * Define the boundaries of the study area,
-        * Collects and saves footprint geometry using BRAILS++,
+        * Extract and save building footprint geometries using BRAILS++,
-        * Supplements the inventory with any data available within the NSI,
+        * Integrate any available data from the NSI,
-        * Gathers Google StreetView images for each building (when available), and
+        * Retrieve Google Street View imagery for each building (when available), and
-        * Implements a BRAILS++ classifier to estimate the number of floors at each building with available StreetView imagery
+        * Apply BRAILS++ classifiers to estimate the number of floors for buildings with Street View coverage.

+    The following example uses BRAILS++ to create a building inventory for an approximately 800m by 800m area of Loiza, Puerto Rico.
+The area is centered at latitude 18.4323008 and longitude -65.8780065.
+The extent of the area is defined in degrees, with a radius of 400m in each direction.

     .. figure:: ./images/case8_Loiza_Inventory_map.png